 In professional kitchens, there’s a concept known by its French name, mise en place.
 It means, “everything in its place.”
 Those of us primed by primetime tv cooking shows tend to think of the action of mise en place as the boring part of cooking: Chopping three onions, two cloves of garlic, one bell pepper.
 Peeling and cubing a carrot.
 Measuring the needed spices into ramekins.

 And yet, a kitchen with poor mise en place practices hobbles the whole restaurant.
 A restaurant can succeed, no doubt, but every part of the operation will have to work harder to get to there.

 Sometimes, my clients and I do our mise en place along the way.
-We dive into coaching – the part we think of as fun, like throwing the chopped onions into the sizzling-hot pan – and when we run into an Innerling, we stop in our tracks, name that aspect, spend a little time getting to know it, and then we take all of that back to the stove with us.
+We dive into coaching – the part we think of as fun, like throwing the chopped onions into the sizzling-hot pan – and when we run into an Innerling or the hint of an unrecognized Value, we stop in our tracks, name that aspect, spend a little time getting to know it, and then we take all of that back to the stove with us.

 And it works.
 Every time.
 But not as well as when the mise en place happens at the beginning, laying the foundation for all the work to come.

-In the one-day Innerling Intensive, we do just that.
+In this intensive, You, the Foundations, we do just that.

 Instead of julienned vegetables and condensed soup bases, you’ll end the intensive with:

-- A workbook of your very own wisdom captured throughout the day to refer back to on the rough days.
+- A workbook of your very own wisdom captured throughout the day to refer back to on the challenging days.

 We've created a community - your community - that is filled with people who value connection, are eager to grow, and who share a belief that a rising tide raises all ships.
 Join us for regular, free events that have become a source of inspiration!